dataluscorp/browser/remote/marionette/doc/CodeStyle.md

 All source files should have `"use strict";` as the first directive so that the file is parsed in [strict mode].

-Every source code file that ships as part of the Firefox bundle must also have a [copying header], such as this:
+Every source code file that ships as part of the Datalus bundle must also have a [copying header], such as this:

 	/* This Source Code Form is subject to the terms of the Mozilla Public